arshevchenko/elastic-logger/README.md

 **Manually:**

-If you want to launch manually:
+If you want to launch manually, set port and path to logs where PORT and PATH_LOGS:

     docker build -t elk_integral .
     docker run -d -p PORT:5601 \